Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Crypto safety

 Wallet addresses play a pivotal role in ensuring the security of your cryptocurrencies.
-By safeguarding your private keys and sharing only your public address, you can mitigate the risk of unauthorized access to your cryptocurrency.
+By safeguarding your private keys and sharing only your public address, you can help mitigate the risk of unauthorized access to your cryptocurrency.

 Storing digital assets